revel/revel/manual/i18n-messages.md

 ### Organizing message files

 There are no restrictions on message file names; a message file name can be anything as long as it has a valid extention.
 There is also no restriction on the *amount* of files per language.
-When the application starts, Revel will walk all message files with a valid extension in the `messages` folder and merge them according to their language.
+When the application starts, Revel will parse all message files with a valid extension in the `messages` folder and merge them according to their language.
 This means that you are free to organize the message files however you want.

 For example, you may want to take a traditional approach and define 1 single message file per language: